uptonking/note4yaoo/lib-saas-zulip-community.md

   - It's also not very high-value to optimize; that database write is 10-20% of the total time to process sending a message to everyone in a large open community like chat.zulip.org (with 18K total users).

 - Zulip uses standard HTTPS encryption for traffic and Argon2 for passwords.

+- I was skeptical about Zulip when I first tried it.
+What is it supposed to be?
+A chat?
+A forum?
+Why is the UI so ugly?
+  - But after using it a while I now really dislike Slack et al, both in professional teams and for open source communities.
+  - Zulip can give you the best of both worlds.
+It's a regular chat.
+But the threading model also encourages long-form, more forum or email like discussions.
+  - Threads are easily discoverable and it's trivial to catch up on all the relevant discussions that you missed, while skipping everything that doesn't concern you.
+  - The only downside is the very subpar UX when compared to Discord or even Slack.

 - ## 🚀 [Dropbox has open-sourced Zulip | Hacker News _201509](https://news.ycombinator.com/item?id=10279961)
 - We've used IRC and Jabber, looked at Slack and Hipchat and Skype and Lync, and somehow keep coming back to Zulip.
 It lets us have real, ongoing, and substantive conversations, with a large number of participants, without being overwhelmed.